Do Audiobooks Count?

 If you listened to an audiobook instead of reading it via text, you would still be able to check it off of your "to be read" list or "for later" shelf, right?
 That should certainly mean that it was read.
 Initial studies on visual versus auditory comprehension are limited, but so far, all of the evidence suggests that comprehension through reading and listening are correlated.
 People could summarize what they’d heard just as well as what they’d read.

-Audiobooks are also a great way to get more books in when it's been a struggle to find time to read print books for more than five minutes before you fall asleep at night.
-For those who are in a busy time of their life, whether working, tending to family, or doing chores, audiobooks are a great way to slip in the pleasure of reading.
-Audiobooks make great companions when you’re driving and doing routine chores like laundry and dishes.
-They are also highly mobile, especially if you get them through the free Libby or Hoopla apps on your phone (all you need is your Canton Public Library card number).
+Audiobooks are also a great way to fit more books in when it's been a struggle to find time to read print books for more than five minutes before you fall asleep at night.
+For those who are in a busy stage of their life, whether working, tending to family or doing chores, audiobooks are a great way to slip in the pleasure of reading.
+They make great companions when you’re driving or doing routine chores like laundry and dishes.
+Audiobooks are also highly mobile, especially if you get them through the free Libby or hoopla apps on your phone (all you need is your Canton Public Library card number).

 And finally, audiobooks are increasing in popularity.
-Here at CPL, 31% of the e-media (including e-books, e-video, and e-magazines) checked out in 2021 were e-audiobooks (you can see our statistics dashboard here).
-We have plenty of books on CD as well, if you prefer using a physical format.
+Here at CPL, 10% of all checkouts in 2022 were audiobooks (both books on CD and e-audio books), and they increase in popularity every year (you can see our statistics dashboard here).
+We have plenty of books on CD as well if you prefer using a physical format.